Binxu-Stack/Free-end-NEB/README.md

 # Free-end-NEB
 Codes to use free-end NEB (Nudged Elastic Bands) in LAMMPS

-TODO: add guide to the codes.
+*NOTE*: One should refer to LAMMPS NEB, as it has already the feature of free-end NEB.